segmentio/rate-limiting-log-proxy/README.md

+# ⚠️ Unmaintained ⚠️

+This repository is unmaintained, but left as a historical relic for any wishing to adapt it.
+Godspeed!

 # rate-limiting-log-proxy

 This proxy is designed to rate limit logs coming from docker in a per-container fashion.
 It does this by acting like a syslog server, applying rate limiting, then forwarding logs to a local journald server.